Couple defy Hurricane Maria on roof to save pets - lots of them

 Residents of the Yauco estate known as Urbanizacion Luchetti returned to find furniture, refrigerators and washing machines had moved around their homes in the mud bath.
 Floors were caked in a musty-smelling brown sludge.
 Furnishings were ruined.

-“Everyone says they want to leave here,” said neighbor Jose Velazquez, 57, reviewing the mess Maria had made of his home.
+“Everyone says they want to leave here,” said neighbour Jose Velazquez, 57, reviewing the mess Maria had made of his home.

 At the end of the street, the rotting body of a pit bull lay on its side by a house railing, maggots teeming at its neck.